 If you already use an electronic health record system, here's your chance to help your colleagues who haven't yet made the leap.

-In this issue, FPM is publishing an EHR user survey – not the results yet, but the survey form itself, as a means of data collection.
+In this issue, FPM is publishing its second electronic health records (EHR) user survey – not the results yet, but the survey form itself, as a means of data collection.
 The survey instrument was developed in cooperation between the editors of FPM and Kenneth G. Adler, MD, MMM.
-The survey is modified and greatly expanded from the EHR demonstration rating form we published two years ago.1 The first EHR user survey elicited input from more than 400 family physicians, whose responses provided helpful advice for those still facing the decision to go electronic and wondering which system to choose.2,3 This year's survey follows the same model but is shorter and easier to complete than the original survey.
+The survey is modified and expanded from an EHR demonstration rating form we published two years ago.1 The first EHR user survey elicited input from more than 400 family physicians, whose responses provided helpful advice for those still facing the decision to go electronic and wondering which system to choose.2,3 This year's survey follows the same model but is shorter and easier to complete than the original survey.

 The intent of this survey is not to arrive at a picture of the current state of EHR use among family physicians.
-Rather it is to collect satisfaction data from as many family-physician users of as many different EHR systems as possible and, by publishing system-specific results in an upcoming issue of FPM, to help future purchasers of EHR systems make sound choices for their practices.
+We simply want to collect satisfaction data from as many family physician users of as many different EHR systems as possible.
+By publishing product-specific results in an upcoming issue of FPM, we aim to help future purchasers of EHR systems make sound choices for their practices.

 If you use an EHR, please complete the survey.
 Even if you responded to the 2005 survey, we need your input on this one.
 Your system and your opinion have likely changed in the intervening time.
 And if you benefitted from the information in the 2005 report, pay the benefit forward by completing the survey yourself this time.
 The survey project will succeed in direct proportion to the number of family physicians who respond.
-Certainly having one response from a group practice where six family physicians use the same EHR is not enough, since all six are likely to have different opinions of the system.
+You can be sure that, where six family physicians use the same EHR, all six are likely to have different opinions of the system.
 Prospective users could benefit from all six views.
 The ideal is to obtain a response from every family physician who uses a commercially available EHR system.
-That said, the broadcast nature of this survey requires some validation of responses – some provision to guarantee that respondents are indeed family physicians, that no one is submitting multiple responses to the survey, etc. While not ideal, the most practical means of validation available seems to be verification of AAFP membership; consequently, the survey asks for your membership number.
+Still, the broadcast nature of this survey requires some validation of responses to guarantee that respondents are indeed family physicians, that no one is submitting multiple responses to the survey, etc. The most practical means of validation available is, as it was in 2005, verification of AAFP membership.
+Consequently, the survey asks for your membership number.
 Only responses from AAFP members will be tabulated.

 Completing the survey